RossTubes/Input-output-RacingGame/README.md

 This is what i needed for my projedct but the big problem was the lack of time and resources.
 I had allot of trouble finding any information about connecting Unity to the microbit, eventually i asked teachers for help and they recomended I use serializefield data to find the device in the C# code and connect it with unity.
 This way i could use the motion sensors that are in the microbit itself to make my own racing game controller.
 This was a perfect example of the Input/Output project.

+Now that i knew how to do it, I started working on the serializefield connection from the microbit to unity using python code at first.

+#Working out the idea

+So i knew that i wanted to make a car controller with the microbit but now i needed to figure out what type of game I watned it to be, and to be honest my ambition was too big for the project time I had.
+First i made a simple original car in unity using 3D objects and messing them togheter.
+I also wanted to add an AI in the game to race against. but that didn't work out because i had to little time.

+The disign idea and requirements.

+* Screen with input display of the microbit
+* X-axis and Y-axis reading
+* Steering mechanic
+* Button input
+* plain field with road
+* A car in unity
+* Making a design document

+I made all these things myself using research and creativity, this way it didn't cost me any mony for special tutorials or Unity asset packages.
+So far i made the trello page and the Unity scene you can find that above in the github.

+#User Test

+Daniel Nijkamp

+Byron